redFrik/udk18-Discrete_Structures/udk171019/README.md

 note how this script is very similar to the 2d version above.

 * save and switch back to unity
-* attach the script to the main camera by selecting Component / Scripts / Matrix (or whatever you called it)
+* attach the script to the main camera by selecting Component / Scripts / Matrix
 * create a new cube by selecting GameObject / 3D Object / Cube
 * in the main camera inspector click on the little circle next to prefab and select the Cube by doubleclicking
 * your scene should now look like this...